inigmat/equilibrium/README.md

     streamlit run app.py
     ```

 ### IV.
+Status and Limitations (Demo Mode)

+** CURRENT VERSION IS A DEMO/TEST BUILD.**

+This version is intended for demonstration purposes and contains known simplifications.
+Key limitations include:

+  * **Calendar Simplification:** The model **does not** incorporate complex P6 calendars.
+All scheduling calculations (task start/end dates) are performed based on a **continuous 7-day working calendar**.
+Weekends, holidays, and non-work periods defined in the source XER calendars are currently ignored.
+  * **Potential Errors:** Since this is a test environment, various edge case errors or unexpected behavior may occur.

-Technical Analysis of Constraint Issues
+### V. Technical Analysis of Constraint Issues

 #### 1\.
 Infeasibility at N=2 (Scenario 2)

 In certain project structures, the model may return an `INFEASIBLE` status specifically when $N=2$, while succeeding at $N=1$ or $N \ge 3$.
 This is typically a result of **Precedence-Capacity Conflict**:

-  * At $N=1$, tasks are purely sequential.
-  * At $N=2$, the solver attempts to parallelize two critical paths.
-If these paths share rigid dependencies (e.g., a Start-to-Finish link with zero lag) that cannot be satisfied within the mathematical bounds of exactly two parallel tracks, the state space becomes empty.
+  * The tight coupling of critical precedence dependencies (e.g., FS links) with the rigid capacity constraint of exactly two parallel Sub-Crews may eliminate the feasible solution space required to minimize Makespan.
-  * At $N \ge 3$, the additional degree of freedom allows the solver to bypass these rigid intersections.

 #### 2\.
 Resource Naming Logic

 To maintain data integrity between the solver and the visualization layer:

   * **Operational Tasks:** Are explicitly appended with a `- Sub N` suffix (even if $N=1$) to ensure clear resource allocation in Gantt charts.
-  * **Milestones:** Retain their original base resource name but are excluded from Gantt resource-loading tracks to prevent visual artifacts, as they consume zero time and zero resource capacity.
+  * **Milestones:** Retain their original base resource name but are explicitly excluded from Gantt resource-loading tracks, as they consume zero time and zero resource capacity.

-### V. Data Output
+### VI.
+Data Output

 The system generates a time-scaled resource-loaded schedule.
 Results are available for export via `.xlsx` format, where dates are calculated relative to the `plan_start_date` identified in the XER project header.